-Students will identify and use common and proper nouns.
+Students will identify and use common and proper nouns in complete sentences.

-- Tell your students that today they will be learning about different kinds of nouns.
+- Tell your students that today they learn about different kinds of nouns.

 - Tell your class that they will be looking for examples of common nouns and proper nouns.

 - Define a common noun as any person, place, or thing.
 Give your class some examples.
 Great suggestions include park, street, teacher, lake, and book.

 - Define a proper noun as the name of a special or particular person, place, or thing.
 Give your class some examples of proper nouns, such as Baker Park, Main Street, Mrs. Smith, Lake Michigan, and Where the Wild Things Are.

 - On the whiteboard, draw a t-chart and label one side "Common Nouns" and the other side "Proper Nouns".

 - Remind students that the important words in proper nouns are always capitalized.

 - Choose an example of a proper noun, such as Chicago.
 Ask your students to tell you which side of the chart it goes on.

 - Choose an example of a common noun, such as city.
 Ask your students to tell you which side of the chart it goes on.

 - Record your answers in the correct columns.